Your browser is no longer supported. Please upgrade your browser to improve your experience.

 Art club on the dunes

-In 2022 artist Hilary Jean Gibson and myself set up Friends of the Towans Art Club (FOTT ART CLUB) with the support of Towans Ranger Martin Rule and the charity Friends of the Towans.
+Artist Hilary Jean Gibson and myself have set up Friends of the Towans Art Club (FOTT ART CLUB) with the support of Towans Ranger Martin Rule and the charity Friends of the Towans.
 With Martin’s guidance we were able to apply for funding from Dynamic Dunescapes.

 4 January 2023